exosite-garage/arduino_exosite_library/Readme.md

 Migration from V1
 =================
-Version 2 no longer sets up the etherent shield for you.
+Version 2 no longer sets up the ethernet shield for you.
 In your code you'll need to replace `Exosite exosite(&Ethernet, macData, cikData);` with

 ```
 class EthernetClient client;